Was Sie über Silikon-Verbundkunststoffformteile wissen müssen?

 This method offers unique benefits for small-batch production and product development:

-KosteneffizienzSilicone mold material costs 50–70% less than metal molds.- No expensive tooling needed for small batches (10–100 Teile).A startup saves \(5,000 by using a silicone mold (kosten: \)200) instead of a metal mold (kosten: $5,200) produzieren 50 test samples of a new smartwatch casing.
+KosteneffizienzSilicone mold material costs 50–70% less than metal molds.- No expensive tooling needed for small batches (10–100 Teile).A startup saves \(5,000 by using a silicone mold (kosten: \)200) instead of a metal mold (kosten: $5,200) zu produzieren 50 test samples of a new smartwatch casing.

-Schnelle WendeFrom prototype to final parts in 3–7 days (vs. 2–4 weeks for metal molds).A consumer electronics company needs 20 TV remote prototypes for user testing—silicone composite molding delivers them in 4 Tage, vs. 2 Wochen mit traditionellen Methoden.
+Schnelle AbwicklungFrom prototype to final parts in 3–7 days (vs. 2–4 weeks for metal molds).A consumer electronics company needs 20 TV remote prototypes for user testing—silicone composite molding delivers them in 4 Tage, vs. 2 Wochen mit traditionellen Methoden.

-Flexibility for CustomizationEasy to adjust the mold or switch plastic materials for custom parts (Z.B., different colors, Härte).A jewelry brand changes the color of PU resin in the same silicone mold to produce gold, Silber, and black versions of a pendant—no new mold needed.
+Flexibility for CustomizationEasy to adjust the mold or switch plastic materials for custom parts (z.B., different colors, Härte).A jewelry brand changes the color of PU resin in the same silicone mold to produce gold, Silber, and black versions of a pendant—no new mold needed.

-Obwohl sehr nützlich, silicone composite plastic molding parts have constraints that may affect their suitability for some projects:
+While highly useful, silicone composite plastic molding parts have constraints that may affect their suitability for some projects:

 Silicone composite plastic molding parts excel in scenarios where small batches, Präzision, and speed are prioritized:

-5.1 Product Development & Prototyping
+5.1 Produktentwicklung & Prototyping

-• Funktionstests: Create test samples for product teams to evaluate fit (Z.B., TV remote buttons fitting into the casing), Montage (Z.B., electronic components fitting into a device shell), und Haltbarkeit.
+• Funktionstests: Create test samples for product teams to evaluate fit (z.B., TV remote buttons fitting into the casing), Montage (z.B., electronic components fitting into a device shell), und Haltbarkeit.

-• Appearance Evaluation: Produce parts with final textures and colors to assess consumer feedback (Z.B., testing different colors of a phone case prototype).
+• Appearance Evaluation: Produce parts with final textures and colors to assess consumer feedback (z.B., testing different colors of a phone case prototype).

-5.2 Produktion mit geringem Volumen & Anpassung
+5.2 Kleinserienproduktion & Anpassung

-• Niche Markets: Manufacture custom parts with low demand (Z.B., personalized stationery, small-batch mechanical components for vintage cars).
+• Niche Markets: Manufacture custom parts with low demand (z.B., personalized stationery, small-batch mechanical components for vintage cars).

-• Kunst & Kunsthandwerk: Create decorative items (Z.B., custom candle holders, sculptural replicas) where detail and uniqueness matter more than mass production.
+• Kunst & Kunsthandwerk: Create decorative items (z.B., custom candle holders, sculptural replicas) where detail and uniqueness matter more than mass production.

 5.3 Reverse Engineering

-• Copy legacy parts for out-of-production equipment (Z.B., old TV knobs, vintage radio casings) by using the original part as a prototype to make a silicone mold.
+• Copy legacy parts for out-of-production equipment (z.B., old TV knobs, vintage radio casings) by using the original part as a prototype to make a silicone mold.

 6. Yigu Technology’s Perspective on Silicone Composite Plastic Molding Parts